PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 ![A MAC](images/image-5.png)

 Now we need to construct the ARP request.
-Following the code skeleton provided in the [provided instructions](https://seedsecuritylabs.org/Labs_20.04/Files/ARP_Attack/ARP_Attack.pdf) we construct the following Packet:
+Following the code skeleton provided in the [instructions](https://seedsecuritylabs.org/Labs_20.04/Files/ARP_Attack/ARP_Attack.pdf) we construct the following packet:

 ```py
 #!/usr/bin/env python3